mghazel2020/Image-Classification--Machine-Learning--Python-ScikitLearn/README.md

 Number of train images = 1347
 Number of test images = 450
 ```
-We also examine the number of examples of each class in the training uset in order to make sure that the 10 classes are approximately balanced.
+We also examine the number of examples of each class in the training and testing subsets in order to make sure that the 10 classes are approximately balanced.
 That is, we typically want to make sure that we have similar number of examples of each digit in the training data subset because most ofthe ML classification algorithms used in this work expect training data set with balanced classes.

 [Output]